fengyuanchen/cropperjs/docs/api/cropper-image.md

   - `angle`:
     - Type: `number | string`
     - The rotation angle (in radians).
 The default unit is `rad`.
+  - `x`:
+    - Type: `number`
+    - Default: The center of the image in the horizontal.
+    - The rotation origin in the horizontal.
+  - `y`:
+    - Type: `number`
+    - Default: The center of the image in the vertical.
+    - The rotation origin in the vertical.
 - **Returns**:
   - Type: `CropperImage`
   - The element instance for chaining.